Lapland-UAS-Tequ/tequ-jetson-nodered-tensorflow/README.md

 npm install --ignore-scripts @tensorflow/tfjs-node-gpu@3.9.0
 ```

-Installation will finish with some errors.
-Ignore them.
+If installation finish with some errors.
+Ignore them at this point.

 ### 7. Download, extract and install libtensorflow (C-libraries for Tensorflow 2.4.1)
 ```